Hi, I'm Peter and welcome to TransLegal's lesson of the week.

 That's it for today.
-If you have any questions please leave them in the comment section below and myself or one of my colleagues will get back to you.
+If you have any questions, as usual, please leave them in the comments section below and myself or one of my colleagues will get back to you.
+Thanks.